IHCantabria/template.net8.api/LEER_ANTES_DE_EMPEZAR.md

 # PROJECT CONFIGURATION

+Read and follow this steps after clone template repo and  before doing anything more.

 ## RENAME .NET PROJECT
 	1. Manual rename the next files and folders with the SAME NAME:
 		- Solution file "template.net8.api.sln".